knsiczarnamagia/knsiczarnamagia/README.md

-### KNSI Czarna Magia
+# KNSI Czarna Magia
-We are an Artificial Intelligence Student Club founded in 2023 by Jan Karaś at Univeristy of Warmia and Mazury in Olsztyn.
+We are an Artificial Intelligence Student Club founded in 2023 by [Jan Karaś](https://github.com/KTFish) at Univeristy of Warmia and Mazury in Olsztyn.
 Currently mostly involved in Computer Vision and NLP projects.
 Join our [Discord server](https://discord.gg/VWc6wXqYEj) and build AI with us!

-# Our project
+### Our projects
 ...under construction.
 Comming soon! ; )

 <!--